How to Become a Construction Project Manager

 If you’re eyeing a career in construction project management, you may be wondering how to get started.
 There are several different routes to becoming a construction project manager, according to the UK’s Universities and Colleges Admissions Service (UCAS).
 While some climb the ladder through the vocational route, undertaking apprenticeships in the field and learning about construction on the job, others seek educational opportunities such as certifications to advance into the role.

 A few of the organizations that provide more information on and certifications in construction project management are:

 - Construction Management Association of America (CMAA)

 The CMAA offers the Certified Construction Manager degree through its Construction Manager Certification Institute (CMCI).
 The degree is accredited by the American National Standards Institute.
 CMCI also offers the Construction Manager-in-Training (CMIT) degree, which is for aspiring CM professionals.

 The AIC offers the Construction Certification Program with two levels: the Associate Constructor (AC) and the Certified Professional Constructor (CPC).
-The AC is ideally suited for recent graduates of 4-year construction management programs or those transitioning into the field from other industries.
+The AC is ideal for recent graduates of four-year construction management programs or those transitioning into the field from other industries.
 The CPC is for established contractors or those with several years of project oversight experience.

 - Project Management Professional (PMP) and Certified Associate in Project Management (CAPM), both offered by the Project Management Institute, one of the leading organizations in the project management field